Roe: Russia and ex-USSR countries

-In Russian, all types of fish roe are called ikra (икра), and there is no linguistic distinction between the English words "roe" and "caviar."
+In Russian, all types of fish roe are called ikra (икра), and there is no linguistic distinction between the English words "roe" and "caviar".
+Also, Russians tend to translate any "ikra" as "caviar", thus creating the impression of availability of sturgeon roe.

 Sturgeon roe, called chyornaya ikra (чёрная икра, "black caviar") is most prized.
 It is followed in prestige by salmon roe called krasnaya ikra (красная икра, "red caviar"), which is less expensive, but still considered a delicacy.
 Both types of roe are usually served lightly salted on buttered wheat bread, or as an accompaniment for blini, or used as an ingredient in various haute cuisine and festive dishes.
+The butter on bread may soften the taste of large pellets of black or red roe this way, by making it more dull, and the bread should be soft and fresh rather than soggy, crisp or bun-like dense.

-More common roes, such as cod, Alaska pollock, and herring are everyday dishes.
+More common roes, such as cod, Alaska pollock, and herring ones are everyday dishes, combining richness in protein with low price.
 Salted cod or pollock roe on buttered bread is common breakfast fare and herring roe is often eaten smoked or fried.
 The roe of freshwater fish is also popular but the commercial availability is lower.
 Soft roe of various fishes is also widely consumed, mostly fried, and is a popular cantina-style dish.